janz420/janz420/README.md

 # Hi there! 😺

 ## Who am I?
-- a lazy person but wants to learn
 - A little bit familiar with programming
 - Still understanding programming
 - Bad in English